Georgia Labor Laws: Everything You Need to Know

 Meals and Breaks

-Again, Georgia doesn't have specific labor laws pertaining to breaks or meals so the federal rule is used instead.
+Again, Georgia doesn't have specific labor laws pertaining to breaks or meals, so the federal rule is used instead.
 Under these laws, there is no requirement for meal periods or any other kind of break.
 If there is a break that lasts for less than 20 minutes, it should be paid by the employer.
-Breaks that are 30-minute meal periods are longer do not have to be paid if the employee can go where they want during that time.
+Breaks that are 30-minute meal periods or longer do not have to be paid if the employee can go where they want during that time.

 An uninterrupted break of 30 minutes indicates that the employee shouldn't have to be interrupted by ongoing work responsibilities like answering phone calls.
 While not required, Georgia labor laws do encourage employers to allow nursing mothers to take unpaid breaks to express breast milk for the child.
 The employer should also attempt to offer a private location near the woman's work area where she can express her milk -- and not in a toilet stall.

 Georgia labor laws do go into detail on codes for factory workers.
-Specifically, there is a 10 hour limit for each work day for cotton or wool manufacturing employees.
+Specifically, there is a 10 hour limit for each workday for cotton or wool manufacturing employees.
 They can exceed that daily limit in order to make up for lost hours, but the weekly limit is set at 60 hours.

 There are no requirements for Georgia employers to offer paid or unpaid vacation benefits to their employees.
 However, if vacation time is offered, the company must comply with its own policies and individual contracts with employees.
 Additionally, there may be a policy or contract that prohibits paying employees for their accrued vacation time when they leave the company.
 Employers can also create a policy that prohibits employees from receiving their accrued vacation payment in the event their employment is terminated.